montlake/blueprint-illustrations/README.md

 The blueprint deployed and managed by Cloudsoft AMP reuses the entities defined in the Apache Brooklyn blueprint.

-The AMP blueprint deplys in the same way as the Apache Brooklyn Blueprint, with the addition that the blueprint also configures resources for “Application Network Security”: Network segregation and accessibility is determined through assigning named network entities within the blueprint, and the security
+The AMP blueprint deploys in the same way as the Apache Brooklyn Blueprint, with the addition that the blueprint also configures resources for “Application Network Security”: Network segregation and accessibility is determined through assigning named network entities within the blueprint, and the security